freeCodeCamp/classroom/README.md

 5. If you want to use prisma studio, create the same .env file inside the classroom directory

-6. Run `npm install @prisma/client` from web directory

-7. Run `npx prisma generate --schema ../prisma/schema.prisma` from the web directory
+6. Run `npx prisma generate --schema ../prisma/schema.prisma` from the web directory

-8. Run `npm run dev` from web directory
+7. Run `npm run dev` from web directory